niedbalski/repeat/README.md

 * Collections (command runs) can be run on a given time periodicity or a single shot.
 * Command output can be processed and stored on files or on a local database for further analysis.
 * Collections can be shared through imports (local or via http[s]+)
+* Resulting data can be explored as pandas dataframes.
 * A compressed tarball report will be generated.

 ### Installation